 Additional Recommendation for Guitar NERDS!

-Recently, I have discovered and tested Sandberg Fingerboard Oil, just released an article on this product too.
+Recently, I discovered and tested Sandberg Fingerboard Oil, and just released an article on this product too.
 With the help of my personal experiments and experience with guitar fretboard cleaning/care agents and oils, I strongly believe Sandberg Fingerboard Oil also features 100% essential oils.
 Please see my review below!

 I hope you have found this article helpful and insightful.
 As I have mentioned above, this was published back in 2013.
 So you are actually reading a constantly updated and optimised set of information based on very long-term, real experience.

 Here in this article, I am not claiming that synthetic products will damage your fingerboard immediately, however, there’s no way we can be sure about this.
 I don’t know anyone who has been using these products on the same guitar, regularly for the last 30 years.

 So for this reason, I prefer to stay with natural essential oils.
 I’m sure you will also like them and use them for many years.
 Wish there was a way to transmit how these real oils smell for a long time on your instruments!